bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/3 - complex variations/README.md

 ## TL;DR / Conclusion

-In this tutorial, we have covered 3 different methods to make checkpoints (or many other things) vary:
+In this tutorial, we have covered 3 different methods to vary checkpoints (or many other things):

 - simple one, using a dedicated node: applicable to checkpoints, LoRAs, samplers, schedulers
 - a more versatile one, that should adapt to many of your use cases